isabelafarago/overtimecalc/README.md

 The Overtime Calculator application is deployed and accessible at the following link:
 [OverTime Calculator Deployment](https://isabelafarago.github.io/overtimecalc/)

-You can visit the deployment page to see the live version of the dashboard and interact with its features.

 ## Author

 If you have any questions or suggestions regarding the Over time project, feel free to contact me: